cdktf/cdktf-provider-googlebeta/docs/googleSqlDatabaseInstance.python.md

 Specify how SSL connection should be enforced in DB connections.

-This field provides more SSL enforcment options compared to require_ssl.
+This field provides more SSL enforcement options compared to require_ssl.
 To change this field, also set the correspoding value in require_ssl until next major release.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.39.1/docs/resources/google_sql_database_instance#ssl_mode GoogleSqlDatabaseInstance#ssl_mode}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.40.0/docs/resources/google_sql_database_instance#ssl_mode GoogleSqlDatabaseInstance#ssl_mode}

 ---